 Kathy Parks (Development Director / Production Manager) has worked behind the scenes as a stage manager, prop master, sound/light technician, stage hand and concessions manager for Trinity Theatre since its inception.
 More recently, she has been involved in fundraising through grant proposals.
 Kathy has also worked in several theatres in San Diego county including Coronado Playhouse, Ocean Beach Playhouse, and Pickwick Players.

-Kristina Achterberg (District Coordinator) she has been with Trinity Theatre since 2023.
+Kristina Achterberg (Managing Director) has been with Trinity Theatre since 2023.
 Kristina was born and raised in San Diego, where she and her husband are currently raising their two daughters.
 Kristina has been a vital part of non-profit organizations since 2012, advocating for educational resources and funding.
 She thrives at successfully working to organize, plan and set priorities, and making sure the best interest of children is of the utmost importance.
 She was introduced to the theatre world when her daughters discovered their passion, and has been an active volunteer with Trinity and Kroc Junior Theatre for the last few years.
 She has a love for helping all children succeed and thrive while doing it.

 Teaching Staff